Tom Araya: Personal life

 Araya has a brother, Juan "Johnny" Araya, who currently plays bass in the melodic death metal band Thine Eyes Bleed.
 He has also occasionally worked as a roadie for Slayer.

-Araya resides in Buffalo, Texas, where he owns a ranch with his wife Sandra Araya and two children, daughter Ariel Asa Araya (b.
+Araya resides in Texas, where he owns a ranch with his wife Sandra Araya and two children, daughter Ariel Asa Araya (b.
 1996) and son Tomas Enrique Araya Jr. (b.
 1998).
 He and his wife run a family ranch that includes 60+ head of cattle among other ranch animals.
 Araya reports that he sings country songs to help keep his "singing chops up".
 Araya and his wife enjoy horror films such as The Amityville Horror and The Texas Chain Saw Massacre.
 The two allowed their children to watch horror films, but made it clear to them that it is just a movie when they asked "Is this real?"
 His children were homeschooled.

+In 2011, Araya received the keys to the city of his birth, Viña del Mar.

 Araya suffers from sleep apnea and uses a CPAP machine regularly at home and on tour.

-In 2010, Araya underwent neck surgery after years of headbanging.
-The operation went well but he could no longer perform the dramatic motions he used to display, which was something he really missed doing.
-While on tour, his brother made a special "weight belt" for Araya to play the bass without straining his neck.
-After the recovery period ended, he reverted to using standard bass straps.

 Religion

-Araya is a practicing Roman Catholic.
-In an interview, he expressed his belief that "…Christ came and taught us about love, about doing unto others.
+Araya is a practicing Catholic.
+In an interview, he expressed his belief that "Christ came and taught us about love, about doing unto others.
 That was his preach: Accept each other for who we are.
 Live peacefully, and love one another."
 When asked if he believed in God, he replied "I believe in a supreme being, yeah.
 But He's an all-loving God."
-Araya explained that he has a "really strong belief system", and Slayer's images and words will "never interfere with what I believe and how I feel… People are not in good shape to where they have to question their own belief system because of a book or a story somebody wrote, or a Slayer song."
+Araya explained that he has a "really strong belief system", and Slayer's images and words will "never interfere with what I believe and how I feel...
+People are not in good shape to where they have to question their own belief system because of a book or a story somebody wrote, or a Slayer song."

-Araya commented about the misconception of the band labeled as Satan worshippers, "Yeah, yeah I think that's one of the biggest misconceptions towards the band, but next to that just the fact that we're normal."
-If guitarist King writes a good song, Araya puts his beliefs aside, "I'm not one that's going to go, 'This sucks because it's contrary to my beliefs.'
+Commenting about the misconception of the band labeled as Satan worshippers, he said "Yeah, yeah I think that's one of the biggest misconceptions towards the band, but next to that just the fact that we're normal."
+Referencing Kerry King's lyrics, Araya said "I'm not one that's going to go, 'This sucks because it's contrary to my beliefs.'
 To me it's more like 'This is really good stuff.
 You're going to piss people off with this.'"

 In 2016, Araya further explained that the main reason Slayer used satanic imagery was to scare people, in particular, the "Hollywood people", wanting to separate themselves from the "androgynous Sunset Strip metal scene of the 1980s".